anquanscan/sec-tools/README.md

 [awesome-security-feed](https://github.com/mrtouch93/awesome-security-feed): A semi-curated list of Security Feeds
 [trafficker](https://github.com/gvb84/trafficker): Code written for the Google Maps traffic analysis demo.
 See the demo video at https://www.youtube.com/watch?v=skQNwd9Jij4 or the whitepaper which can be found in doc/.
 Talks about this were given at 44Con and Ruxcon.
 [reverser](https://github.com/eitanh/reverser): Reverser - tiny 12k http based reverse tunnel using c++ as client and python3 as server
 [logiweb-microservices](https://github.com/tuanalexeu/logiweb-microservices): First-part-application for T-Systems Java School
+[jsafer](https://github.com/avilum/jsafer): A simple JS source code obfuscator/minifier that doesn't hurt consistency or speed.